AdaCore/spark2014/docs/lrm/source/packages.rst

-   the stub or body is the completion of a declaration occurring in the specification of an enclosing package, the declaration has a Global aspect which denotes a state abstraction declared by the package and the refinement of the state abstraction is visible.
+   the stub or body is the completion of a declaration occurring in the specification of an enclosing package, the declaration has a Global aspect which denotes a state abstraction declared by the package and either the refinement of the state abstraction is visible or a Part_Of specification specifying a constituent of the state abstraction is visible.

 .. _tu-fe-refined_global_aspects-03: